edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 Similarly, at [Boeing](https://www.boeing.com/){:target="_blank"}, AR headsets are used by employees to view each step of the complex assembly process of an aircraft directly in their field of view without having to repeatedly refer to a computer.

-Assembly time has been reduced by 25 percent and reduced the error rate to nearly zero (Kroc, 2017).
+Assembly time has been reduced by 25% and reduced the error rate to nearly zero (Kroc, 2017).

 ### Diagnostic software